 On Arrival, we had a short wait but this was only 5mins and we were then seated.
 We were pretty much the last seating so we were worried there would be food running out and a rush to get us out of the restaurant.
 This was never the case at all, we had everything our hearts desired and left only when completely stuffed and a little squiffy!

-The Sushi Station comes in for a bit of a bashing and we have seen this in some poor states but for us it was excellent.
-The Tuna was really fresh, and on Nigiri was well-cut Sashimi, but admittedly it was running out a little by the time we got there, the only thing that was!
+The Sushi Station comes in for a bit of a bashing and we have seen this in some poor states, but for us it was excellent.
+The Tuna was really fresh and served as Nigiri, but admittedly it was running out a little by the time we got there, the only thing that was!
 The California rolls were well made and there was a good choice of fish, Salmon Shrimp and we think Eel!
 There were all the required accouterments and even a nice glass of Sake!
 We definitely enjoyed our Sushi Course.

 The Carving Station was too tempting to ignore so we tried some of the lamb and a little prime rib, both perfect.
 And on the side this time we went for…well another lobster…because we could!
 By now room was running out and we just had a little space for dessert.
 And some more Champagne.